-I made a video!!!!!!!!!!!!!!!!!!
+I made a video!

-Have you delved into video with your food blog yet?
+Have you delved into a video with your food blog yet?
 Or maybe just for fun?
 Video has been that one thing that I’ve been terrified to try.
-I knew there would be a giant learning curve, since there are so many more tasks involved in shooting a video than taking a photo.
+I knew there would be a giant learning curve since there are so many more tasks involved in shooting a video than taking a photo.

-Lighting, timing, editing programs, figuring out how to actually shoot video on my camera — all these things made me steer clear of video in the hopes that it would eventually subside and become less popular and I would never have to learn how to do it.
+Lighting, timing, editing programs, figuring out how to actually shoot video on my camera — all these things made me steer clear of the video in the hopes that it would eventually subside and become less popular and I would never have to learn how to do it.

 Then I realized that was wishful and completely unrealistic thinking, and if I want to keep improving, I have to keep pushing myself.
 I’ve reached this stage with my photography where I am very proud of the photos I put on this site.
-They look the way I envision them in my head, and there’s little disconnect between how I want them to look and how the finished product appears.
-Of course I know that I have plenty of room for improvement, but I’m finally passed that “intro” phase (it was a multi-year phase for me) where absolutely everything was new and I was constantly referring to my manual.
+They look the way I envision them in my head, and there’s a little disconnect between how I want them to look and how the finished product appears.
+Of course, I know that I have plenty of room for improvement, but I’m finally passed that “intro” phase (it was a multi-year phase for me) where absolutely everything was new and I was constantly referring to my manual.

 That’s certainly not the case with video.
 I was so scared, I even considered handing off the project to someone else (something I never thought I would do for my blog baby).
 But then I thought of my Nana (Hi Nana!), who flies around her Mac computer, uploading photos and sending me emails and updates.
 For someone who grew up writing letters on paper, the amount of knowledge she so easily internalized inspires me.
 If she can do it, so can I!
 So, without further ado…

 This Honey Kiss Cocktail is for all you gin lovers out there.
 It’s quite strong, so it’s more of a sipper than a gulper.
 It’s important to choose a gin that has a taste you truly love.
 Honey alone doesn’t dissolve well in cocktails, so you’ll need to make a honey simple syrup first.
 A few minutes over the stove with some honey and water, and you’ll be set for Honey Kiss Cocktails for the rest of the month.
 Or week, depending on your drinking habits.
-This cocktail is punchy with flavour, sparks with citrus, and is light tasting while still giving a strong kick of gin.
+This cocktail is punchy with flavor, sparks with citrus, and is light tasting while still giving a strong kick of gin.
 Enjoy

 Honey Kiss Cocktail